dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 > The output of this project has been proposed to the [OCI Reference Types Working Group](https://github.com/opencontainers/wg-reference-types).
 Future discussions about artifacts in OCI registries should happen in the [OCI distribution-spec](https://github.com/opencontainers/distribution-spec) & [image-spec](https://github.com/opencontainers/image-spec) repositories.

-The idea is to get the proposed changes adopted via the OCI spec and make the artefact use common across all registries and clients.
+The idea is to get the proposed changes adopted via the OCI spec upstream and make the artefact use common across all registries and clients that way.

 ## ORAS Use Cases And Adopters
 - [Helm](https://v3.helm.sh/docs/topics/registries/): Store packages.